JuliaMolSim/AtomsCalculators.jl/docs/src/index.md

 There are three main targets for calculations `potential_energy`, `forces` and [virial](https://en.wikipedia.org/wiki/Virial_stress).

-Individual calls are implemented by overloading `AtomsBase` functions
+Individual calls are implemented by overloading `AtomsCalculators` functions

 - `AtomsCalculators.potential_energy` for potential energy calculation
 - `AtomsCalculators.forces` for allocating force calculation and/or...